 In order to genuinely consider counter-examples, you must show respect to other people, even those who believe differently from you.***

-When we respect other people, we recognize that everyone has the capacity for critical thought and moral behavior, and we also realize that most people (even folks quite different from us) want the same thing we do–safety, purpose, and love–although they might have different views about how to achieve these goals.
+When we respect other people, we recognize that everyone has the capacity for critical thought and moral behavior.
+And we also realize that most people want safety, meaning, and love like we do.

 In other words, human beings are a lot more like each other than different from each other.
-Believing this helps us assume (until proven otherwise) that even people who believe things very differently from us are rational, moral, and reasonable and have things to teach us, even if we disagree with them on points.
+Believing this helps us assume (until proven otherwise) that even people who believe things very differently from us are rational, moral, reasonable, and have things to teach us.
 This is how we show respect to other people.

 Five: Make truth your goal, which helps you to respect the process of inquiry.

 You have probably heard the old adage, “The truth will set you free.”* This is a wise and true saying.
-Even though truth is often surprising and sometimes scary (and even sometimes disappointing), the more we act on a true understanding of the world and ourselves, the clearer and more confident we become.
+Even though truth is often surprising and sometimes scary, the more we act on a true understanding of the world and ourselves, the clearer and more confident we become.
 This gives us freedom.

 In order to pursue the truth, we must embrace confidence, curiosity, and openness.
-We must have the confidence to believe that if we earnestly seek truth while practicing critical thinking (and respect for others), we will continue to discover more and more truth.
-We must have the courage to understand that this process may require us to change some of the views we currently hold dear, and we must be open and willing to change our views if need be.
+We must seek truth while practicing critical thinking and respect.
+When we do so, we will continue to discover more and more truth.

 Let’s Start with Us